DE

 Hydrogen offers promising opportunities for circular economy operations.
 As a product of many local processes, such as waste pyrolysis or biomass hydrolysis, it can be fed into the local distribution network and used, among other things, as a fuel for municipal vehicles or offered as a means of production for industries connected to the network.
 The DVGW has completed the rulemaking work for hydrogen in the grid infrastructure and has also developed conversion aids for the industry: Planning for hydrogen networks is emerging on the basis of the gas network area transformation plan; the VerifHy database provides reliable information on the hydrogen suitability of components.
 To fully exploit its potential, hydrogen must be firmly anchored in municipal heating planning in particular.
 It is an important building block for coupling energy sectors—especially where hydrogen is produced electrolytically from local electricity, making the energy system more resilient.

-Linke, Prof. Dr. Gerald
+Prof. Dr. Gerald Linke

 • CHAIRMAN OF THE BOARD—ENERGY DEPARTMENT